Getting to the Zoo

-Parking at the Zoo costs $16 for the first 3 hours, and $22 for more than 3 hours.
-Every dollar you spend at the Zoo—for parking, food, and gifts—supports our education, research, and conservation efforts.
+There is a flat $22 fee for parking at the National Zoo.
+Every dollar you spend at the Zoo—for parking, food, and gifts—supports our educational outreach, research, and conservation efforts.

 Please note: The Zoo is a popular destination, and lots fill early in the day during spring break and summer, so we encourage you to take the Metro.
 We are located in a city, and there is not a lot of street parking in the neighborhood.

 Click here for a Zoo map which indicates the locations for each parking lot noted below.

 Lots A and B

 - Pay upon entry

 - Please note: If you are a FONZ member, you will be required to show your membership card upon entry to receive the member benefit.
 Get a replacement card or join FONZ.

 The Zoo is a very popular destination, and parking lots often fill up early in the day, especially in spring and summer.
 Street parking in the neighborhood is quite limited.
 Reserved parking guarantees you a hassle-free experience while providing faster access to animal exhibits and Panda Plaza.
 The availability of spaces is limited; reservations may not be available on some dates.

 Reserve your space now!